merely-useful/py-rse/index.md

 i.e.,
 that all changes we make will take place in this branch by default.
 (The active branch is like the \gref{current working directory}{current_working_directory} in the shell.)

+> **Default branches**
+>
+> In mid-2020,
+> GitHub changed the name of the default branch
+> (the first branch created when a repository is initialized)
+> from "master" to "main."
+> Owners of repositories may also change the name of the default branch.
+> This means that the name of the default branch may be different among repositories
+> based on when and where it was created,
+> as well as who manages it.

 In the previous chapter,
 we foreshadowed some experimental changes that we could try and make to `plotcounts.py`.